This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 3 As He was sitting on the Mount of Olives, the disciples came to Him privately, saying, “Tell us, when will these things happen, and what will be the sign of Your coming, and of the end of the age?”

 (Also, the “unforgivable sin” verse is the most egregious example of mis-translation in the Bible.
-For starters, virtually every translation omits – leaves out – three important Greek words that completely change the meaning.)
+For starters, virtually every translation omits – leaves out – three important Greek words that completely change the meaning.
+We’ll look at that in the next article.)

 Pillar #2: The Ever-Burning Burning Garbage Pit

 In several places, Jesus references “hell”.
-The word He uses is the Greek word Gehenna, which refers to the Valley of Hinnom outside Jerusalem.
+The word He uses is the Greek word Gehenna, which is a proper noun referring to the Valley of Hinnom outside Jerusalem.
 Most scholars agree that this valley was essentially a great burning trash heap.
 The people of Jerusalem would throw all their garbage into it and because it was constantly being fed, the fire would never go out.

 However, this view doesn’t line up with history.